University of Massachusetts Amherst Course Numbering System:

 Maximum Course/Credit Load:

 A graduate student may routinely register for up to sixteen (16) credits each semester and nine (9) credits during the summer session.
-Any student who wishes to register for an additional course (maximum of 18 credits) must secure the endorsement of his/her Graduate Program Director.
+Any student who wishes to register for an additional course (maximum of 18 credits) must secure the endorsement of their Graduate Program Director.

 A graduate student may audit any class; however, such a course cannot be used to complete any degree requirement.
 A student may register as an auditor through SPIRE.
 A grade of Audit (AUD) is recorded for students who register for and successfully complete the course requirements for auditing students.
 The instructor determines what constitutes successful completion.
 The deadline for registering as an auditor is the tenth class day of the semester.
 A student may convert an otherwise passing course to an audit up to the last day of classes.
 The instructor must be willing to make this change and must signify that the student was passing the class at the time of the change.
 A student may not switch from audit to credit after the end of the add/drop period.
 Students are assessed full tuition and fees for audited courses, and these courses do not count when calculating status for loan deferment purposes.